-One of my resolutions this year is to save more money – Single Mom New Year’s Resolutions – and I have been thinking about the best way to do just that – how to save money.
+One of my resolutions this year is to save more money – Solo Mom New Year’s Resolutions – and I have been thinking about the best way to do just that –

 How can I go about growing a savings account when I am also trying to finish paying off debt?
 Are those two things mutually exclusive?
 Which is the more important goal to focus on – becoming debt-free or growing my savings account?